Patching the Kubernetes Cluster

 Upgrading or patching the Kubernetes cluster is a time-consuming process that involves the Private Cloud Appliancemanagement nodes and compute nodes.
 Each additional compute node extends the process by appoximately 10 minutes for each incremental version of Kubernetes.

-With appliance software version 3.0.2-b925538, the container orchestration environment is upgraded or patched from Kubernetes version 1.20.x to version 1.25.y, meaning the entire process must run 5 times.
+With appliance software version 3.0.2-b925538 or later, the container orchestration environment is upgraded or patched from Kubernetes version 1.20.x to version 1.25.y, meaning the entire process must run 5 times.
 After each successful run, the repository is synchronized to retrieve the next required version.
 However, with this version of the appliance software the repository is reconfigured to allow multiple versions of the Kubernetes packages, so the resync will no longer be required.

 Each individual Kubernetes node upgrade is expected to take around 10 minutes.
 Testing indicates that upgrading or patching the Private Cloud Appliance Kubernetes cluster from version 1.20 to version 1.25 takes approximately 4-5 hours for a base rack configuration with 3 management nodes and 3 compute nodes.
 On a full rack with 20 compute nodes the entire process requires at least 9 hours and may take up to 18 hours to complete.
 The estimated time for the rack's specific configuration is reported in the upgrade plan.